Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

  - Answer (in response): The resolved IP address.

 The full specification is available in <a href="https://www.rfc-editor.org/rfc/rfc1035" target="_blank">RFC 1035</a> I’ll refer to it throughout this article and highlight the most relevant chapters.
 If you want a step-by-step walkthrough of the DNS protocol, I recommend <a href="https://github.com/EmilHernvall/dnsguide/blob/b52da3b32b27c81e5c6729ac14fe01fef8b1b593/chapter1.md" target="_blank">this article</a>.

+One of the great things about Rust is its strong type system, which allows us to define structures that closely resemble the DNS message format as specified in RFC 1035.

 # Setting Up the Project